kshitijpatkar/rpindvi/README.md

 ### Previewing the image

 In the original project, the camera was found to not have enough time to adjust to the light level.
 As such, a preview is launched for an arbitrary amount of time (the documentation recommends at least 2 seconds, the project uses 5).
-In addition, this helps take the image since the original project provides in guidance using a preview.
+In addition, this helps take the image since the original project provides no guidance using a preview.
 The changed code is below.

 ```python
 from picamera import PiCamera